-• statusCode maps to the status code of the response
+- statusCode maps to the status code of the response - statusCode (code) maps to a fixed status code of the response

 2.4.1 Combining inputs and outputs

 Endpoint inputs/outputs can be combined in two ways.
 However they are combined, the values they represent always accumulate into tuples of values.